Automatic Network Planning with Digital Radio Twin: Performance Evaluation

 \subsection{Digital Radio Twinning}

 In this subsection, we evaluate the DRT for all the attributes of fidelity, tractability, and synchronicity, under the \emph{AutoPlan} algorithm.
 Specifically, we collect the field measurement via a drive test in the City Campus of the University of Nebraska-Lincoln, as shown in Fig.~\ref{fig:figure2}.
+Fig. \ref{fig:fig3_2} and \ref{fig:fig3_3} show the learned conductivity and permittivity during DRT calibration.

-As shown in Fig. 3, the training MSE loss steadily decreases over the 300 gradient descent steps and converges after around 200 steps, with a final minimum value of $113.78$.
+As shown in Fig. 3, the training MSE loss steadily decreases over the 300 gradient descent steps and converges after around 200 steps, with a minimum value of $113.78$.
 In other words, the sim-to-real discrepancy is reduced by $11.23 (8.98\%)$, by calibrating the parameters of building materials.

 Note that it is impossible to reduce the MSE loss to zero, because the sim-to-real discrepancy is attributed to multiple complex factors, including but not limited to building materials, simulator abbreviation, radio propagation models, etc., losses, circuit noises, and much more.
 In our hardware setups, the time consumption of a single gradient descent step is $4.97 \mathrm{s}$ on average, with the variance of $0.07$.
 This indicates that, with sufficient GPU resources, the DRT can be continuously calibrated and updated in real time.